 “Many of the current funds available are aimed at larger businesses," the organisation says.
 "The government should therefore intervene with specially designed support for small producers to help them make the transition to net zero.”

-“And if I’m honest with you, I’m not sure whether the government is still on that page or not, they seem to be changing their mind a bit,” he noted.
+“And if I’m honest with you, I’m not sure whether the government is still on that page or not, they seem to be changing their mind a bit,” he said.

-Meanwhile, the WSTA has three demands of an incoming UK government on sustainability: an interoperable DRS, the delay of the Extended Producer Responsibility (EPR) scheme and a reform of the Packaging Recovery Note (PRN) system.
+Meanwhile, the WSTA has three demands of a new UK government on sustainability: an interoperable DRS, the delay of the Extended Producer Responsibility (EPR) scheme and a reform of the Packaging Recovery Note (PRN) system.

 The EPR is an environmental policy in which a producer’s responsibility for a product is extended to the post-consumer stage of a product’s life cycle.
 The UK government listed the EPR as one of its key pillars to eliminate all avoidable waste by 2050, and all avoidable plastic waste by 2042.